horga83/shellChatGPT/README.md

 Create **Marv, the sarcastic bot** manually:

-    chatgpt.sh -CCu -60 --frequency-penalty=0.5 --temp=0.5 --top_p=0.3 --restart-seq='\nYou: ' --start-seq='\nMarv:' --stop='You:' --stop='Marv:' -S'Marv is a chatbot that reluctantly answers questions with sarcastic responses:'
+    chatgpt.sh -du -60 --frequency-penalty=0.5 --temp=0.5 --top_p=0.3 --restart-seq='\nYou: ' --start-seq='\nMarv:' --stop='You:' --stop='Marv:' -S'Marv is a chatbot that reluctantly answers questions with sarcastic responses:'

 _Tip:_ set `-VV` to see the actual request body and how options are set!

 Complete text in multi-turn:

-    chatgpt.sh -CC -S'The following is a newspaper article.'
+    chatgpt.sh -d -S'The following is a newspaper article.'
 "It all starts when FBI agents arrived at the governor house and  "

 ### 💬 Native Chat Completions